Bitburger’s Brewing Process

 Instead of using pasteurisation to purify the beer, which uses heat, Bitburger brewery uses this layered filter tank instead.
 In this method, the beer is slowly pressed through layers of cellulose until it is completely pure.

-Since the first stage of milling the malt, around four to six weeks have passed and the beer is now ready to go into a bottle or keg.
-After checking that the individual bottles and kegs are clean and intact, they are filled with beer.
+Since the first stage of milling the malt, around four to six weeks have passed and the beer is now ready to go into a bottle, a can or keg.
+After checking that the individual bottles, cans and kegs are clean and intact, they are filled with beer.

 The final step in our beer’s journey is distribution.
 Every day, around 160 trucks are loaded and unloaded at ten loading lanes, with each truck taking only about 35 minutes to load.
 Around 1.6 million litres of Bitburger leave our brewery every day.
 That’s around 700 million bottles and over two million kegs each year.